Surrogate Pregnancy: Four Simple Ways to Balance Family & Surrogacy

 Do not hesitate to seek help from your support team as you plan to become a Surrogate.
 Talk to your spouse and family members, as well as your surrogacy agency and obstetrician.
 When you need some “me” time, reach out to a friend, or a babysitter that you trust, and don’t feel guilty for involving them.

 Ask your physician and surrogacy agency for guidance during the process.
 The more the number of people you have on your side, the more you will be able to balance your attention and time.

 Become a Surrogate at Physician’s Surrogacy

 As a Gestational Surrogate, you have the chance to help another couple realize their dream of having a baby.
 Do you want to know more about balancing your family and surrogacy journey?
 Do you have any questions about becoming a surrogate?
-Please reach out to Physician’s Surrogacy agency, California and fill out an application to see whether you qualify for our program.
+Please reach out to the Physician’s Surrogacy agency, California, and fill out an application to see whether you qualify for our program.
 You can also visit us to learn more about the gestational surrogacy process.Fill Out An Application